Caring For The Older Dog

 As a general rule of thumb, it should be fifteen for the 1st year ten for the 2nd and then four years for every year thereafter.
 This is only an approximation.
 There is a chart that works on size, breed and weight that gives a more accurate picture than this.

-If your dog is a rescue, then you may wish to get an approximation of age. this Article should help
+If your dog is a rescue, then you may wish to get an approximation of age. this (2) How to Get an Approximation of Age Rescue Dogs should help

 There are a number of arguments for neutering adult dogs.
 These include marking behaviour, mounting, roaming, seasons, aggression where the aggression is shown to be hormonal, and some medical reasons.

-As dogs move into their seniority period certain problems can arise.
-The most common are that of arthritis and general stiffening of the joints.
+Common Problems of Ageing: As dogs move into their seniority period certain problems can arise.
+The most common is arthritis and general stiffening of the joints.
 Arthritis can occur in with dogs as they move into middle age or through injury or illness.

 As mentioned before obesity on failing muscles and arthritic limbs can exacerbate the problem.
 Older dogs especially if they are neutered do not burn off the calories as well as when they were fit and young.
 Therefore, diet is a very important area to look at.